Gilbert Paul Jordan

-Gilbert Paul Jordan (born Gilbert Paul Elsie; December 12, 1931 – July 7, 2006), known as The Boozing Barber, was a Canadian serial killer who is believed to have committed the so-called "alcohol murders" in Vancouver, British Columbia.
+Gilbert Paul Jordan (né Elsie; December 12, 1931 – July 7, 2006), known as The Boozing Barber, was a Canadian serial killer who is believed to have committed the so-called "alcohol murders" in Vancouver, British Columbia.

 Background

 Jordan, a former barber, was linked to the deaths of between eight and ten women between 1965 and 1988; he was the first Canadian known to use alcohol as a murder weapon.
 Jordan's lengthy criminal record started in 1952 and includes convictions for rape, indecent assault, abduction, hit and run, drunk driving and car theft.

 In 1976, Jordan was examined by Dr. Tibor Bezeredi as part of a court proceeding.
 Bezeredi diagnosed Jordan as having an antisocial personality, defined by Bezeredi as "a person whose conduct is maladjusted in terms of social behaviour; disregard for the rights of others which often results in unlawful activities".

 Killings

 Jordan is thought to have begun serial killing in 1965.
 He is considered a serial killer as he was linked to the deaths of between eight and ten women, but was only convicted in the manslaughter death of one woman.
 His victims were First Nations women in Vancouver's Downtown Eastside.
 Typically he would find women in bars, and buy them drinks, or pay them for sex and encourage them to drink with him.
 When they passed out, he would pour liquor down their throats.
 The resulting deaths were reported as alcohol poisoning and police paid little attention, because some of his victims suffered from alcoholism.
 Although the newspapers often described the women as prostitutes, not all were involved in prostitution.
 Jordan was known to drink more than 50 ounces (1.42 litres) of vodka each day.

 The first woman known to have died by alcohol poisoning while in Jordan's company was in 1965.
 As would become a pattern, a switchboard operator, Ivy Rose, was found naked and dead in a Vancouver hotel.
 Her blood alcohol level was 0.51.
 No charges were laid.

 Court proceedings show "he sought out approximately 200 women per year for binge-drinking episodes covering the period from 1980 to 1988.
 He was also looking for sexual gratification."
 Further, the Crown provided evidence that Jordan was linked to the deaths of six other First Nations women.
 Similar fact evidence showed Jordan had been with the following women at the time of their deaths: